starvagrant/toh/toh.markdown/amousenamedmargot.md

 	@	@	@

-Dr. creed, a vertan of tedium, found driving Kanas interstates a chanllenge on his stmina.
+Dr. creed, a veteran of tedium, found driving Kansas interstates a challenge on his stamina.
 Mouse was uneasily silent most of the time.

 "So uh..." he finally started.
 "What are you on sabbatical for?"

 "I'm uh..."
-Mouse scrabled for words.
+Mouse scrambled for words.
 "I've got this, a, um, non-thing."

-"An Nda?"
+"An NDA?"

-"Yah, Non-Disclosure Agreement."
+"Yeah, Non-Disclosure Agreement."

 "For a biologist."